cbcrg/tcoffee/docs/tcoffee_manual.rst

 How can I use it?
 -----------------
 T-Coffee is not an interactive program.
 It runs from your Unix or Linux command line and you must provide it with the correct parameters and syntax.
-If you do not like typing commands, you can still use the T-Coffee webserver <http://tcoffee.crg.cat/apps/tcoffee/index.html>.
+If you do not like typing commands, you can still use the T-Coffee webserver `here <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_.

 ..
 Tip:: Installing and using T-Coffee requires a minimum acquaintance with the Linux/Unix operating system.
 If you feel this is beyond your computer skills, we suggest you use one of the available online servers.